ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Related work

-Some state-of-the-art methods have already investigated the use of hybrid rendering solutions relying on both volumetric and surface composing.
-Wang et al.~\cite{wang2023adaptive} introduced a hybrid rendering method based on NeuS~\cite{NeuS} that uses a spatially varying kernel, which changes according to the fuzziness of the surface.
-Based on the kernel, a narrow mesh envelope is extracted around the surface, which then enables ray casting only inside this envelope.
-This solution helps accelerate both rendering time and quality.
-Other methods~\cite{VMesh, huang2024sur2f, tang2023delicate} focus on a hybrid representation that both relies on an explicit representation (meshes) and an SDF representation.
-The hybrid volume-mesh representation enables efficient rendering and less resourceful storage while outputting an implicit geometrical representation.
-In addition to fast training times, this representation also benefits from easy integration into computer graphics engines.
-NeuSG~\cite{chen2023neusg} combines 3D Gaussian Splatting~\cite{kerbl3Dgaussians} with NeuS to obtain an accurate Gaussian cloud close to the surface that serves as a direct supervision signal during NeuS training.
-The aforementioned solutions mainly focus on improving the rendering speed and are better fitted for small scenes with a hybrid representation.
+\textbf{Hybrid scene representation.} Some state-of-the-art methods have explored hybrid rendering solutions combining volumetric and surface representations.
+Wang et al.~\cite{wang2023adaptive} introduced a hybrid method based on NeuS~\cite{NeuS} using a spatially varying kernel that adapts based on surface fuzziness.
+This kernel allows the extraction of a narrow mesh envelope around the surface, which enables ray casting only inside this envelope, accelerating both rendering time and quality.
+Other methods~\cite{VMesh, huang2024sur2f, tang2023delicate} combine explicit mesh representations with SDF representations.
+The hybrid volume-mesh representation reduces storage and resource demands while outputting implicit geometry.
+Additionally, methods like NeuSG~\cite{chen2023neusg} and other 3D Gaussian Splatting-based~\cite{kerbl3Dgaussians} solutions~\cite{Guedon_2024_CVPR, Huang2DGS2024} aim to optimize Gaussians for surface reconstruction, with some approaches directly identifying level sets for surface extraction, such as in Gaussian Opacity Fields~\cite{Yu2024GOF}.
+The aforementioned solutions mainly focus on improving the rendering speed and are better fitted for scenes with high image overlap.
 In our proposal, we jointly train a hybrid model to benefit from the fast training of a density-based approach along with an accurate geometric representation obtained thanks to the signed distance field learning.